Image size 1600x900. Swimmer doing a pull set with long strokes in a lap pool.

 Not recommended for beginners.
 Focus on technique first.

-How often should I do pull work?
+How often should I do pull work for upper-body endurance?

 Once per week is enough for beginners.
+Stay consistent and keep the pull smooth.

 This workout is for informational purposes only and is not medical advice.